 2. Plan for Spills

-You’ll want to review any applicable federal, state, and local regulations to determine which agency plans and plan elements are required for your operation.
-In fact, the U.S. Environmental Protection Agency (EPA) just added one more!
-The new 40 CFR 118 mandates that certain onshore non-transportation-related facility owners or operators submit a facility response plan by June 1, 2027.
+In fact, the EPA recently added one more 40 CFR 118 mandates that certain onshore non-transportation-related facility owners or operators submit a facility response plan by June 1, 2027.
 The rule relates to worst-case discharges of hazardous substances (designated at 40 CFR 116) that are reasonably expected to cause substantial harm to the environment.
+(Note: EPA proposed to extend the Part 118 deadline to June 1, 2030, and hopes to finalize that rulemaking soon.
+The agency also intends to make further revisions to Part 118 over the next year and a half.)

 3. Get Equipped